johnowhitaker/personal_site/misc/model_first_impressions.md

 ![The completely hallucinated conclusion of its work](thumbnails/dr_conc.png)

 This was hilarious.
 It first wrote a nice long report outlining the problem, then when pressed for an implementation I got another long report talking about all the successful (!) experiments we'd run using the code it wrote, when in actuality said code was buggy and missing key implementation details.
-Most amusingly, the citations were all from my own past journey down this rabbit hole!
-Verdict: major fail.
+Most amusingly, the citations were all from my own past journey down this rabbit hole! **Verdict: major fail**.
 Perhaps they steer it away from using code much, and it is better suited to finding existing answers than coming up with something novel.

+**Prompt: Create a nice, approachable blog post based on this paper: https://arxiv.org/abs/2501.19393 Include images if you can, and links to related work.
+I want something easier for semi-technical people to consume than the paper.**

+Result: meh, an OK post, with things like `(Imagine an infographic here comparing 60k vs 1k training examples, showing a small stack of gold-standard problems outweighing a mountain of average ones.)` instead of actual images.

+**Update:** A few more attempts this morning led to complete fails.
+Like saying it'll generate figures and then simply describing what they might look like, or acting like it was starting a job (" I'll let you know when it's ready!") and then just doing nothing.
+Each glitch makes me feel less like wanting to try more things - fastest hype-to-disappointment arc I've had with a model in a while.

 ## O3-MINI